There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 One element of the movie that the filmmakers got right was the relationship between the kids.
 Part of this can be contributed to the decent writing that developed the friendship between these characters.
 Another part of this can be contributed to the strong chemistry between the actors in these roles.
 Together, the combination made for a group of friends that were easy to get invested in.

-I liked the friendship that was developed between Stella (Zoe Margaret Colletti), Auggie (Gabriel Rush), and Chuck (Austin Zajur).
-I also enjoyed the dynamic that the new kid, Ramon (Michael Garza), had with this group, and I thought each of the actors in these roles had good chemistry together.
-Both Ruth (Chuck’s sister) and Tommy (the bully) were one dimensional characters, but they served their purpose and the actors in these roles (Natalie Ganzhorn and Austin Abrams, respectively) played their parts well.
-Most of the characters were written well, the rest were one-dimensional, yet effective, and the cast was filled with actors who delivered exactly what the movie needed them to.
+I liked the friendship that was developed between Stella, Auggie, and Chuck.
+I also enjoyed the dynamic that the new kid, Ramon, added to this group, and I thought each of the actors in these roles had good chemistry with one another.
+Chuck’s sister Ruth (Natalie Ganzhorn) and the school bully Tommy (Austin Abrams) were one dimensional characters, but they served their purpose and the actors in these roles played their parts well.
+Most of the characters were written well, the rest were one-dimensional, but still effective, and the cast was filled with actors who delivered exactly what the movie needed them to.

 Con: The Ending (-5pts)